Analysis | The 3 most likely paths to victory for Biden and Trump, in maps

 The polls in these states aren’t generally as close as in 2016 this time around.
 That’s particularly the case in Michigan (Biden +8.6), but the overall polls in Pennsylvania are somewhat close (Biden +3.5), as are some high-quality polls in Wisconsin (Biden +6.4).

-So what if Trump somehow sweeps these three states again, along with Iowa and Ohio?
+So what if Trump somehow sweeps these three states again, along with nearby Minnesota, Iowa and Ohio?
 Here’s what the map would look like:

-- Winning only Florida (29 electoral votes)
+- Winning Florida (29 electoral votes)

-- Winning previously red states Arizona (11) and North Carolina (15)
+- Winning previously red states Arizona (11) or North Carolina (15)

-- Stretching his Midwest wins to Minnesota (10), where he lost by just 1.5 points last time, and adding another larger, consistently red state in Arizona or North Carolina
+- Some combination of Nevada, New Hampshire, Maine and Nebraska’s 2nd district (where the winner gets one electoral vote)

 Even if Michigan is out of reach, here’s what it would look like: